nakedmariebiscuit/ADHD.exe/README.md

 Inspired by glitch art and the early 2000s internet, “adhd.exe" is an interactive digital artwork retro-fitted to emulate a Windows XP internet explorer and simulates different ADHD experiences through browser tabs.

+Please note that not all people with ADHD (and neurodivergents by extension) experience the same symptoms in the same way.
+This simulator is my own artistic representation of my own experiences.
+However, I do hope that many of you can relate to aspects of it.

+Let's dive in!

 # Zoned Out
 “Huh?
 What?
 Ja, no of course I was listening”